 PHP driver: http://php.net/manual/en/book.mysqlnd-ms.php

-However, for Galera, the JDBC and PHP drivers are not aware of internal Galera state information.
+However, in Galera Cluster for MySQL, the JDBC and PHP drivers are not aware of internal Galera state information.
 For instance, a Galera donor node is read-only while it is helping another node resynchronize.

 Another solution is to use a load balancer between the clients and the database cluster.